TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 Note: the :meth:`~Condition.notify` and :meth:`~Condition.notify_all` methods
-don't release the lock; this means that the thread or threads awakened will not return from their :meth:`~Condition.wait` call immediately, but only when the thread that called :meth:`~Condition.notify` or :meth:`~Condition.notify_all` finally relinquishes ownership of the lock.
+don't release the lock; this means that the thread or threads awakened will not return kutoka their :meth:`~Condition.wait` call immediately, but only when the thread that called :meth:`~Condition.notify` or :meth:`~Condition.notify_all` finally relinquishes ownership of the lock.